Do speed humps work?

 Yes, you can get speed humps installed in your neighbourhood by informing your local municipality about the high risk of passenger-car collisions or crashes in your area.

-You will have to get a petition signed by people living in your area.
+You must get a petition signed by people living in your area.
 You may also have to get permission from some officials before sending an application to the municipality.

-The municipality will then evaluate your case and check if installing a speed hump will actually help your neighbourhood or not.
+The municipality will then evaluate your case and check if installing a speed hump will help your neighbourhood.
 They will install a speed hump only if your neighbourhood meets their criteria.

 If you have noticed dangerous driving or vehicular accidents in your neighbourhood, installing speed humps can help you create a safe environment for all.